 Together, the motors and engine create 573 hp and 476 pound-feet of torque, resulting in supercar-type performance numbers of 3.0 seconds for the 0-60 mph time and a top speed of 191 mph.

-The rear engine design gives the NSX a 42/58 rear weight bias, but the additional motors and batteries make it somewhat heavier than a two-seat supercar; it weighs in at 3,803 pounds.
+The rear engine design gives the NSX a 42/58-weight bias that favors the rear, but the additional motors and batteries make it somewhat heavier than a two-seat supercar; it weighs in at 3,803 pounds.

 Ride and handling

 The NSX translates electronic forces into mechanical action.
 It’s very good at all of it, from regulating the suspension’s ability to deliver a ride that ranges from firm to comfortable, to the steering’s range of quick to careful responses, to the powertrain’s relaxed to high-strung behavior.